-Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood deposits occasionally present; growth rings indistinct; rays visible without lens; parenchyma not indiscernible with lens.
+Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood deposits occasionally present; growth rings indistinct; narrow to medium rays visible without lens, normal spacing; parenchyma not visible with lens.

 Rot Resistance: Rated as moderately durable in decay resistance, with mixed reports on its resistance to insect attacks.

 Workability: Yellowheart is normally easy to work with hand or machine tools, though it can be more difficult if interlocked or figured grain is present.
 Yellowheart also has a moderate blunting effect on cutters.
 Glues and finishes well.

 Odor: Yellowheart has a mild, unpleasant smell when being worked.

 Pricing/Availability: A commercially important and widely harvested timber in Brazil.
 Good availability as lumber in a variety of widths.
 Should be fairly inexpensive for an imported hardwood.